matwilso/generative_models/gms/autoregs/README.md

 <!--TODO: include my drawings and longer explanations -->

-I would recommend stepping through the RNN approach, then Wavenet, then PixelCNN or TransformerCNN, to see how these models work and how masking is done.
+I would recommend stepping through the RNN approach, then Wavenet, then PixelCNN or PixelTransformer, to see how these models work and how masking is done.

 <!--